| INTERIM. In the mean time; in the meanwhile. For example, one

 his interest to defeat.
 Poth.
 Proced.
 Civ. lere part. ch.
 2, s.
 6, 3.
 In the

+English ecclesiastical courts, the same term is used in the same sense.
 3. When a third person, not originally a party to the suit or proceeding, but

 claiming an interest in the subject-matter in dispute, may, in order the better